Over the years there have been many people in the broadcast industry who were so special that they will never be forgotten in the Dayton community.

 Steve Kirk (1933-2024)

 Steve Kirkpatrick started his radio career doing mornings in Bellaire, Ohio.
-In the early 1960s, he moved to Cincinnati’s WSAI-AM, where he and four other station personalities each fronted $5,000 to bring the Beatles to Cincinnati Gardens in 1964.
+After two years, he moved to Columbus, Ohio and WCOL-AM.
+With five years in the Capitol City, he moved on to Cincinnati’s WSAI-AM, where he and four other station personalities each fronted $5,000 to bring the Beatles to Cincinnati Gardens in 1964.
 When the Beatles returned to Cincinnati in 1966, the show was originally rained out, but Kirk saved the concert.

 Later that year, Kirk moved to Dayton’s WING-AM, where he became a prominent presence.
 For the next 25 years, Kirk graced the airwaves of Dayton, gaining popularity not just for his humor but also for his active engagement with the community.